Truth, Lies, and Social Ties: When Image Concerns Fuel Fake News: Information Sharing to Signal Worldview

-The proposition reveal that an ``echo-chamber'' effect emerges endogenously: when the receiver's prior belief about $\omega$ increases, she receives more signals conforming with her prior, and fewer contradicting her prior.
-Therefore, to an external observer, the behavior of $S$ may appear to stem from a conformity motive, because the different types adjust their strategies toward the receiver's beliefs.
-However, instead it stems from moderate types, who are wary of being perceived as extreme when facing a receiver with extreme beliefs.
-Since these receivers expect most signals to be aligned with their belief, not sharing is a strong indication of opposing beliefs.
+The proposition reveals that an \textit{echo chamber effect} emerges endogenously: when the receiver's prior belief about $\omega$ increases, she receives more signals conforming with her prior, and fewer contradicting her prior.
+Therefore, to an external observer, the behavior of $S$ may appear to stem from a conformity motive, because she adjusts her strategy toward the receiver's belief.
+However, it actually stems from moderate sender types, who are wary of being perceived as extreme when facing a receiver with extreme beliefs.
+Since these receivers expect signals to be aligned with their belief, not sharing is a strong indication of opposing beliefs.

+Proposition~\ref{Prop:Receiver_WW_pR} not only states what happens when the receiver's type changes, but also how equilibrium sharing reacts to higher sharing costs.
+The result is as expected: higher sharing costs $c_S$ imply that both $\sigma=1$ and $\sigma=0$ are shared less frequently.
+Intuitively, when $c_S$ increases, the utility differential between sharing and not sharing needs to increase for sharing to remain worthwhile.
+A lower (higher) sharing threshold $p_{Sl}^*$ ($p_{Sh}^*$) achieves exactly that: for a sender slightly below (above) the sharing threshold, the utility from sharing increases, while the utility from not sharing remains approximately constant.